gpeterson406/Greenwood_Book/_book/01-preface.md

 more than a few months previously, you should download the up-to-date versions, especially if something you are trying to do is not working.
-Sometimes code will not work in older versions of R and sometimes old code won't work in new versions of R.^[The need to keep the code up-to-date as R continues to evolve is one reason that this book is locally published and that this is the 6^th^ time it has been revised in six years...]
+Sometimes code will not work in older versions of R and sometimes old code won't work in new versions of R.^[The need to keep the code up-to-date as R continues to evolve is one reason that this book is locally published and that this is the 8^th^ time it has been revised in eight years...]

 (ref:fig1-2) Initial RStudio layout.